-The candidate profile statement may be in English or Māori or both (maximum 150 words in either language) or in any other language (not exceeding 150 words in total).
-Should all or part of a candidate profile statement be provided in a language other than English or Māori, it is required that this be provided in an electronic graphic file.
+The candidate profile statement may be submitted in both English and Māori (maximum 150 words in either language) but the information contained in each language must be substantially consistent with the information contained in the other.

+Should all or part of a candidate profile statement be provided in a language other than English or Māori, it must not exceed 150 words in total.
+Any language other than English or Māori is required to be provided in a electronic graphic file.
+As an example, a candidate could submit a candidate profile statement consisting of say 50 words in English, 50 words in Samoan and 50 words in Tongan.
+The total number of words cannot exceed 150.

-If submitting an electronic graphic file containing other languages, the specifications (from the printer) are: all translations must be supplied as a single image, and if there is more than one language translated, then these are to be all supplied together in a single image.
+If submitting an electronic graphic file containing other languages, the specifications (from the printer) are: all translations must be supplied as a single image.
+If there is more than one language translated, then these are to be all supplied together in a single image.

-The image file to be supplied must meet the following criteria:
+The translation image file to be supplied must meet the following criteria:

-- PNG format;
+- PNG format:

 - black and white;

 - 600 dpi;

 - maximum file size 400kB;

 - the image being 1300 pixels high and 2000 pixels wide.